 Robert’s most recent film, Not My Life, is being used as a tool to educate communities worldwide about the millions of children who are exploited, every day, through an astonishing array of practices including forced labor, domestic servitude, begging, sex tourism, sexual violence, and child soldiering.
 Since 2012, Not My Life has been seen by millions of people at public screening and community events, television broadcasts, classrooms and homes around the world.

-As the small staff at Worldwide Documentaries works on the global awareness initiative built around Not My Life, Robert is presently working on a new film, Running to Stand Still, about the intersection of the global migration crisis and the human trafficking industry.
+As the small staff at Worldwide Documentaries works on the global awareness initiative built around Not My Life, Robert is presently working on a new film series, Running to Stand Still, about the dehumanization and exploitation of forced migrants and refugees.

 Early in his career, Robert worked as a freelance journalist and as a professional theatre director.
 Based in Nairobi, Kenya, he was a stringer for Time magazine and filed regularly for the Nairobi Daily Nation, and Agence France Presse.

 In the theatre, Robert has directed more than 30 professional productions in the US, Canada, and East Africa, including a landmark production of Bertolt Brecht’s Mother Courage” at the Kenya National Theatre.
 At the Manitoba Theatre Centre, he was Tony Award winner Len Cariou’s Associate Artistic Director, and was named Director of the Year by the Canadian Broadcasting Corporation.